 (b) the supplier has not breached the agreement.

-(3) A supplier of consumer goods who is a party to a lay-by agreement commits an offence if:
+(3) A supplier of goods who is a party to a lay-by agreement commits an offence if:

 (a) the agreement provides that a termination charge is payable; and

 (b) the amount of the charge is more than the supplier’s reasonable costs in relation to the agreement.